 How To Get A Motorcycle License In Michigan?

-If you're a new motorcycle rider, you might be wondering how to get a motorcycle license in Michigan.
-But there’s a catch.
-In Michigan, you don't need a separate motorcycle license.
-Instead, you simply need to add an endorsement to your regular driver's license.
-To do so, there are a few steps to follow.
-First, you’ll need to gather essential documentation like a valid driver’s license, proof of identity, and residency.
+If you’re a new motorcycle rider, you might be wondering how to get a motorcycle license in Michigan.
+There’s an important detail to know first.
+Michigan does not issue a separate motorcycle license.
+Instead, you add a motorcycle endorsement to your regular driver’s license.
+To do that, you must follow a few required steps.
+You’ll start by gathering basic documents, including a valid driver’s license, proof of identity, and proof of Michigan residency.

 Types of Motorcycle Licenses in Michigan